motahir/vnet-module/README.md

-# vnet-module
+# module-vnet

-Terraform module for creating vnet
+A terraform module for creation of a resource group, vnet and n subnets